ralphjsmit/filament/packages/schemas/docs/02-forms/18-toggle-buttons.md

 If you are using an enum for the options, you can use the [`HasColor` interface](../../support/enums#enum-colors) to define colors instead.

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static array, the `colors()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="forms/fields/toggle-buttons/colors" alt="Toggle buttons with different colors" version="4.x" />

 ## Adding icons to option buttons